mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

   * stephen@pointfree.co
   * @stephencelis

-^ But also everything I am discussing today is joint work with Stephen Celis.
+^ And before getting into everything I want to say that everything I am discussing today is joint work with my collaborator Stephen Celis.
 And if you were not already aware, Stephen and I run a website called Point-Free where we talk about things like what I'm about to talk about, and a whole lot more.

-^ so you may be interested in checking out some of our stuff at that address, pointfree.co

 ---